No shell? No problem.

 The target filesystem is reachable through /proc/1/root and exposed as $DEBUX_TARGET_ROOT.

 target to jump into the target filesystem.
-If a command is not available in the debug image, debux can either run the target binary via chroot wrappers or offer to install the tool with Nix.
+If you run a command the toolbox lacks but the target has, debux runs the target's own binary via chroot into $DEBUX_TARGET_ROOT with the target's original environment — just like docker exec.
+Otherwise it offers to install the tool with Nix.

-Use debux locally exactly where docker exec stops being useful: distroless images, missing tools, or debugging without rebuilding.
+Use debux locally exactly where docker exec stops being useful: distroless images, missing tools, stopped containers, or debugging without rebuilding.
+Docker Compose services and Podman containers work through the same workflow.

 # Start something tiny